jgitver/jgitver/README.md

 ## How it works

-`jgitver` uses annotated tags, lightweight tags & branches names to deduce the version of a particular git commit.
+`jgitver` uses annotated tags, lightweight tags, branches names & commits to deduce the version of a particular git commit.
-From a given commit, a little bit like `git describe` command, `jgitver` walks thru the commit tree to retrieve the latest tag on an ancestor commit.
-From this tag and depending on the configuration a version will be deducted/calculated.
+From a given commit, a little bit like `git describe` command, `jgitver` walks thru the commit tree to retrieve tag(s) on ancestor commit(s).
+From there , depending on the configuration, a version will be deducted/calculated.

 ## Simplicity & power

-`jgitver` comes with default modes that follow best practices & conventions or you can configure it to provide much more.
+`jgitver` comes with default modes that follow best practices & conventions making it a no brainer to use with good defaults but you can configure it to work as you would like to.

 ### versions, identifier & qualifiers